tewarid/course-c/readme.md

 ## Known Issues

+Due to differences in markdown syntax supported by pandoc and kramdown, static HTML rendered by GitHub Pages/Jekyll has some issues

-Inline math is not rendered properly by GitHub Pages/Jekyll because Kramdown fails to recognize single dollar sign delimiter `$...$` supported by pandoc.
+- Inline math is not rendered properly because kramdown fails to recognize single dollar sign delimiter `$...$` supported by pandoc

+- Image attributes such as height and width are not applied, and (unfortunately) appear after the image